ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

     ## Multiple R-squared:  0.122,  Adjusted R-squared:  0.1219
     ## F-statistic:  1062 on 26 and 198737 DF,  p-value: < 2.2e-16

-##### Examing the regression I see that there is significant positive temperature increase over time.
-An incrase in elevation decreases the temperature.
+##### This regression analysis is very informative.
+Examing the regression I see that there is positive temperature increase over time, with each year increasing temperature by 0.055 degrees F. An incrase in elevation decreases the temperature by -0.003 per foot.
 City variables can have a positive or negative effect on temperature, depending on where in California the city is located.
-However, my R-squared value is very low, 0.12, which tells me that I would like to have more data to strengthen the confidence in my results.
-I found this regression to be very interesting and informative for the effects my variables have on my outcome of temperature.
+Also many of my variables are statistically significant, specifically y my year variable of interest.
+However, my R-squared value is very low, 0.12, which tells me that I would like to have more data to strengthen the confidence of my results.
+I found this regression to be a very interesting and helpful way to examine the effects these variables have on the outcome of temperature.

 #### **Conclusion**

 ##### This project showed that on average temperatures do seem to be increasing in California during the past 30 years.
-I can see that some counties experience increasing counts of days above 105(F) as the years progress while other counties do not often experience days of extreme temperatures at all during the year.
+I can see that some counties experience increasing counts of days at or above 105 degrees F as the years progress, while other counties do not often experience days of extreme temperatures at all during the year.
 The map illustrates that the location of a city in California contributes greatly to the average count of days with extreme temperatures.
 I found the regression especially informative, even though my R-squared value was quite low.
 I can confidenly conclude that on average temperatures are indeed increasing throughout California.
-This will likely be a greater issue in the future, as global temperatues are projected to increase with climate change.
-I would like to continue this project and relate it to the agricultural sector to see if increases in extreme temperatues can be linked to decreases in agricultural revenue.
-I would also like to repeat this analysis with more comprehensive data for more station locations with complete observations for the past 30 years.
-I think this would increase my R-squared value in my linear regression and provide more robust results.
+I found that location does effect how often a city will likely experience extreme temperatures.
+The linear regression equated the impact and significance that variables such as time, elevation, and location have on the outcome of temperature.
+This will likely be a great issue in the future, as global temperatues are projected to increase with climate change.
+I would like to continue this project and relate it to data from the agricultural sector to see if increases in extreme temperatues can be linked to decreases in agricultural revenue.
+I would also like to repeat this analysis with more comprehensive and complete data for more station locations in California for the past 30 years.
+I think including more complete data would increase my R-squared value in my linear regression and provide more robust results in my analysis.